OL-YAD/AlphaCares-Insurance-Analytics/README.md

 ## Acknowledgments
 - 10 Academy for providing the challenge and dataset
-- AlphaCare Insurance Solutions for the business context

 ## Contact
 For any queries regarding this project, please open an issue in this repository.